 No One Should Be Unsure When Working On Electrical Equipment

-Employees should be aware of arc flash & electrical hazards at their facility.
+Employees should be aware of low voltage arc flash electrical hazards at their facility.
 Low voltage does not mean low hazard!

 Just because employees received technical training to work on the equipment does not mean that they know all the electrical safety hazards.

 This low voltage electrical safety training course is available online, so your team can join from around the globe!
 Low voltage training cost will depend on a few different factors, please contact us for more details.